cybardev/resumake/README.md

 -   check `Actions` tab of your fork for workflow run details
 -   configure custom domain (if desired) from `Settings > Pages`
+-   to change order of sections or show/hide sections in resume, edit [`.github/workflows/update-resume.yml`][resume_yml] according to the `TODO` comment inside the file

 ### Using Docker Container